Who is Unicorn on The Masked Singer?

 After ending runner-up on American Idol in 2009, Adam went on to carry out because the lead singer of Queen, whereas additionally having fun with success as a solo artist.

-It goes with out saying he’s a critical expertise who may simply blast by means of a model of Babooshka, however would he seem on The Masked Singer?
+It goes with out saying he’s a severe expertise who might simply blast by way of a model of Babooshka, however would he seem on The Masked Singer?

 Add Comment